UsQuake/UsQuake/README.md

 - **Execution-time consistency analysis across system layers**
 - **Representation-driven analysis for systems and ML**

-I’m interested in turning patterns of  complex behaviors into reliable representations that improve both efficiency and consistency.
+I'm interested in turning complex behavioral patterns into reliable representations that improve both efficiency and system consistency.